toddcf/pielcanela/README.md

 ## Future Iterations:

-- Create MailChimp list and add signup form to this website.
+- Create MailChimp list and add signup form (and icon) to this website.